Mushai10/Lisaproject/elengecy/src/data/featured-service/featured-service-03.md

 id: 'featured-service-03'
 subTitle: 'Featured Service'
 title: 'Bathroom Renovations'
-excerpt: 'Bathroom renovation services are professional offerings that encompass the planning, design, and execution of bathroom remodeling projects.These services are provided by contractors, interior designers, or specialized renovation companies and aim to improve the functionality, aesthetics, and overall value of a bathroom space.Intended for clients who have most of their furnishings in place, but need assistance from an expert stylist in taking their proiect to completion with selections of decorative details and accent furniture from our showroom to tie their room(s) together and bring their vision to life.'
+excerpt: 'Bathroom renovation services are professional offerings that encompass the planning, design, and execution of bathroom remodeling projects.For a bathroom renovation you may want to change the arrangements of all the fittings and install new sanitaryware.
+This will mean new plumbing alterations will be required.
+Tiling and lighting are almost always renovated when refurbishing a bathroom, with specialist workers involved.
+Often new bathrooms are created during house renovations, adding an ensuite bathroom to the master bedroom or enlarging a ground floor toilet.'
 image: '/images/furniture/bathroomrenovationssandton.jpeg'
 altImage: 'Featured Service Image'
 path: '/about'